About kidney stones

 Kidney stones may stay where they’re first formed.
 But they can move out of your kidney into your ureter – the tube that carries urine from your kidney to your bladder.
 If they get stuck in your ureter, they can cause severe pain, known as renal colic.
 Depending on a stone’s size and position, it can stop you passing urine easily and lead to infection.

 Many kidney stones are too small to cause symptoms – one in 10 people have them without knowing.
 However, it can be painful when stones move.
 And larger stones can get stuck in your ureter.
 This can cause symptoms such as:

-- severe pain or ache on one or both sides of your back
+- severe pain or aching on one or both sides of your lower back

-- sudden spasms of excruciating pain – this usually starts in the back below your ribs, radiating around your abdomen, and sometimes to your groin and genitals
+- sudden spasms of excruciating pain – these usually start in your back below your ribs and can move around to the front of your abdomen (tummy) as far as your groin and genitals

 - feeling sick or vomiting

 - needing to pass urine more often or very urgently; it may also sting as you pass urine